JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ##### When signing out the profile image should be reset #DONE
 - Add the Oauth providers(spotify and github) #DONE
 - Signing seems to be kind of buggy and is not refreshing or responsive at all even though the user will get signed in, maybe redirect on success #DONE
+- Icons for the provider log in #DONE
-- Reset password
+- Reset password #DONE
+- Input validation to make sure that the email is valid before the buttons will make a request
 - Loading indicators when logging in
 - Show a message when requesting a magic link
-- Icons for the provider log in

 ## Play mode
 When we click play, we start the play along experience
 - Use the bars and add some sort of indicator to show the progress